-Alternative Breaks provided NYU Law students with an opportunity to volunteer with public service organizations across the country while fostering institutional and personal relationships with these same organizations.
-As an official student group, Alternative Breaks contributed to the law school’s intellectual and social life, fosters community within the law school, develops networking opportunities between students and external organizations, and provides services to the wider community.
-Alternative Breaks provides students with the unique opportunity to work at organizations across the country, which would otherwise be out-of-reach for existing term-timer internship or volunteer programs.
+Alternative Breaks provides NYU Law students with an opportunity to volunteer with public service organizations across the country while fostering institutional and personal relationships with these same organizations.
+As an official student group, Alternative Breaks contributes to the law school’s intellectual and social life, fosters community within the law school, develops networking opportunities between students and external organizations, and provides services to the wider community.
+Alternative Breaks provides students with the unique opportunity to work at organizations across the country, which would otherwise be out-of-reach for existing term-time internship or volunteer programs.

 Alternative Breaks brings together students from all walks of life, encouraging and supporting a diversity of participants.
 1Ls, 2Ls and even 3Ls participate in Alternative Breaks, fostering cross-class mentorship and learning opportunities.
 Providing full-funding for trips ensures that participants are not precluded by their personal financial resources.
 Participants who work together develop personal and professional relationships, enhancing the law school community.

 Alternative Breaks host organizations appreciate both the services rendered by students and the exposure to socially conscious and academically excellent students.
 Because of the strength of these relationships, host organizations interview, recruit and employ not only trip participants but also others from the Law School as well.
 Alternative Break participants have been offered jobs at their host organizations and many who have explored opportunities in public interest through the trips further commit to a career in the public service.